 “If I take seriously the sacred origin of this world, at the very least I must learn to treat it as God’s work of art, something that gave God enormous pleasure.”
 Philip Yancey

-Our basic inclination, I think, as earthly creatures, is to hold physical and spiritual realities at arm’s length from each other, sequestering the spiritual from the physical.
-I believe we have been duped by modernity, which asks: “If we can examine it, measure it, quantify it, analyze it and predict it, then how could there possibly be anything divine about it?”
-In our dualism we lose the reverence of what God has made.
+Our basic inclination, as earthly creatures, is to hold physical and spiritual realities at arm’s length, sequestering one from the other.
+We have been duped by modernity, which asks: “If we can examine it, measure it, quantify it, analyze it and predict it, then what could possibly be divine about it?”
+We have lost the reverence of what God has made.
 Ken Gire, in his book, The Reflective Life quotes Abraham Heschel on this point: “Let your conceit diminish your ability to revere and the universe becomes a marketplace for you.”
 (Abraham Heschel, God in Search of Man: A Philosphy of Judaism).
 Gire goes on to state: “We can objectify the world or sanctify it.
 When we objectify the world, we view it and all that is in it as existing solely for our use, whether that use is for pleasure or profit or patriotism.
 When we sanctify the world, we view it and all that is in it with appreciation.
 In doing so, we recognize them not simply as objects, but as objects created by God that in some way reflect Him and all that is dear to Him, the way a work of art in some way reflects the artist and what is dear to the artist’s heart.”

 “We tend to confine the sacred to a fenced-in-area,” Philip Yancey states in Rumors of Another World, “the ‘spiritual,’ reserved for church activities.
 Many people rarely give God a thought apart from an hour on Sunday morning, when they sing songs of praise, listen to a sermon, and then reenter the secular world as if passing through air lock.”